 Michigan State University Center for Regional Food Systems

-University of California, San Francisco
+University of California San Francisco

 Westat and the National Cancer Institute

-The Family Life, Activity, Sun, Health, and Eating (FLASHE) Study is a National Cancer Institute (NCI) survey on the psychosocial, generational (parent/12 to 17-year-old adolescent) and environmental correlates of cancer-preventive behaviors.
-FLASHE examines the correlates of cancer preventive behaviors, mainly diet, activity and sedentary behaviors (but also examines other behaviors such as sleep, sun safety and tobacco) in new ways not previously addressed comprehensively on other surveys.
+December 2014 – December 2015.
+The Family Life, Activity, Sun, Health, and Eating (FLASHE) Study is a National Cancer Institute (NCI) Survey on the psychosocial, generational (parent-adolescent (12-17 years)), and environmental correlates of cancer preventive behaviors.
+FLASHE examines the correlates of cancer preventive behaviors, mainly diet, activity and sedentary behaviors (but also examining other behaviors such as sleep, sun-safety, and tobacco) in new ways not previously addressed comprehensively on other surveys.
 GSCN was contracted to analyze the FLASHE survey data and develop scoring procedures and related syntax to derive dietary outcome variables.
-GSCN Executive Director Amy Yaroch, Ph.D., also aided on the development of the survey, as well as led the development of the Food Attitudes and Behaviors (FAB) Survey when she was a Program Director at NCI.
+Dr. Yaroch also aided on the development of the survey while she was a Program Director at NCI.